Blosc/bloscpack/README.rst

 * subcommand v or verify to verify the integrity of the data
 * subcommend i or info to print information of the file, e.g. decoded header and offsets
-* Refactor compression and decompression to use file_pointers instead of file_name strings.
-This would allow using cStringIO to create in-memory file-like containers.
-Great for testing and maybe other use-cases too.
 * Deafaults everywhere.
 To improve the semantics of future library usage, whenever we see a keyword argument that has a defined default, that default should be used.
 Should make the whole thing more coherent.